noxify/servicemanager-table-builder/README.md

 <a id="update-a-table"></a>
 ## Update a table

-To create a new dbdict table, you have to use the `modify` method.
+To update a existing dbdict table, you have to use the `modify` method.

 ```js
 var tableBuilder = system.library.tableBuilder.getClass();